 Let $n\in \mathbb{N}$ and $0\leq k\leq n$.
-An instance, $(n,Q)$ of the $n$--queens completion problem can be reduced in polynomial time to an instance of the minimal independent chessboard domination queen completion problem $(n,Q,n-k)^I$.
-Since $n$--queens completion is NP-complete~\cite[Thm~37]{gent2017complexity}, it is NP-hard and minimal independent domination queen completion problem is NP-hard.
+An instance $(n,Q)$ of the $n$--queens completion problem can be reduced in polynomial time to an instance of the minimum independent chessboard domination queen completion problem $(n,Q,n-k)^I$.
+Since $n$--queens completion is NP-complete~\cite[Thm~37]{gent2017complexity}, it is NP-hard and the minimum independent domination queen completion problem is NP-hard.
 Finally, verifying a solution is done in polynomial time by Lemma~\ref{lem:verifP}, so the proof is completed. \end{proof}